 There’s multiple stations in the area around the Flinders Ranges that welcome campers, and are generally also dog-friendly.
 The level of facilities vary, with some also providing cabin and lodge accommodation, although often these aren’t dog-friendly.

 One popular station is Rawnsley Park Station, 37km north of Hawker on the road to Blinman.
-As well as pets being permitted on the powered and unpowered sites, there are also two pet-friendly cabins.
+As well as pets being permitted on the powered and unpowered sites in the caravan park, there are also two pet-friendly cabins and their standard three-bedroom holiday units are now pet-friendly (see more below).
 If you’d like to leave your pet behind for the day, there’s the option to leave your dog in a shaded run for a fee.

 4. Go 4WDing